Wedding Day FAQ

 We do appreciate having dinner provided, and request to be in the same room as you.
 This allows us to always have an eye on what is going on and to not miss any photo moments.
 For instance, grandma might come up to you and give you a hug during dinner, or you might receive a personal gift.
 When vendor meals are served, we will either take turns photographing, or will sit down for 15 minutes and eat.
-It usually works out best to have our vendor meals served at the same time as you (bride and groom) are served so that we aren't missing anything.
-If possible, we kindly request gluten free/dairy free meals due to allergies.
+It usually works out best to have our vendor meals served at the same time as you (the couple) are served so that we aren't missing anything.
+If possible, we kindly request gluten free/yeast free meals due to allergies.

 25. Should we have an unplugged ceremony?